What Is SS-31?

 - Sabbah HN, Gupta RC, Kohli S, et al. Chronic therapy with elamipretide (MTP-131), a novel mitochondria-targeting peptide, improves left ventricular and mitochondrial function in dogs with advanced heart failure.
 Circulation: Heart Failure.
 2016;9(2):e002206.

-- Zhao W, Xu Z, Cao J, et al. Elamipretide (SS-31) improves mitochondrial dysfunction, synaptic integrity, and cognition in an Alzheimer's disease model.
-Scientific Reports.
-2019;9(1):13137.
+- Zhao W, Xu Z, Cao J, Fu Q, et al. Elamipretide (SS-31) improves mitochondrial dysfunction, synaptic and memory impairment induced by lipopolysaccharide in mice.
+Journal of Neuroinflammation.
+2019;16(1):230.

 - Thompson WR, Hornby B, Manuel R, et al. A phase 2/3 randomized clinical trial followed by an open-label extension to evaluate the effectiveness of elamipretide in Barth syndrome, a genetic disorder of mitochondrial cardiolipin metabolism.
 Genetics in Medicine.
 2024;101138.